vaimee/desmo-dapp/DApp/README.md

 ​
 ### Running your application
 ​
-Once your application is sdeployed you can run the application with the command:
+Once your application is deployed you can run the application with the command:
 ​
 ```bash
 iexec app run --watch --chain viviani --trust 0 --callback <callback_address> --args <your_arguments>